 Step 2 – Deciding What To Light Up

-The first part of the planning process involves looking at what is existing in the garden, trees, water features etc. Up-lighting an old tree in the garden is very simple but can have dramatic effects, so it is worth considering the existing features first.
+The next part of the process is deciding which garden features to light up.
+When I plan garden lighting I start by looking at what is existing in the garden.
+Trees, water features etc. Up-lighting an old tree in the garden is very simple but can have dramatic effects, so it is well worth considering existing features first.

 - Trees that will be planted